School Policies

 This policy will be available on Western English Language School’s website so that parents and other members of the school community can easily access information about Western English Language School’s anaphylaxis management procedures.
 The parents and carers of students who are enrolled at Western English Language School and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.

+The Principal is responsible for ensuring that all relevant staff, including casual relief staff, canteen staff and volunteers are aware of this policy and Western English Language School’s procedures for anaphylaxis management.
+We will communicate this policy through staff induction and training materials, and twice yearly staff briefings.
 Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy, their role in responding to an anaphylactic reaction and where required, the identity of students at risk.

 Staff training